ChocoChipset/iOSCowboy.github.io/_posts/2013-11-03-data-beyond-jpeg.md

 To simplify the extraction and reading of all those properties, I've programmed **[Bravo](https://github.com/Hecktorzr/Bravo)**, an Objective-C library that extracts all the metadata available from a JPEG image and compiles it under a single NSDictionary object.

-It's use requires calling a single method to call:
+It's use requires calling a single method:

 ```obj-c
 NSDictionary *metadataProperties = [[BRavoExifManager sharedManager] extractMetadataFromJPEG:imageData];
 ```

-and is available under the MIT License.
+and the library is available under the MIT License.